Our thought leadership work brings together diverse perspectives to generate new thinking and connect with key decision-makers and influencers.

 COVID-19: Challenges, innovations, priorities and recovery for a new and better normal in Tasmania Read our report capturing insights and lessons from our Network during the Covid-19 crisis.

-Read the PESCRAC Report here
+Read the PESRAC Report here

 Tasmanian Leaders Program Impact Study